 In addition to COVID-19 updates, many people may be searching for health-related news on nutrition (hi, resolutions), pharmaceuticals/vaccines, medical equipment like PPE or wearables, mental health, and clinical research, among other topics.

 These health news sites are some of the most trusted for up-to-date information for consumers, healthcare professionals, and executives.

-Healthline is a fast-growing consumer health and wellness information site that’s been around more than 10 years.
-According to the site, there are 85 million visitors to Healthline.com each month.
+Healthline is a fast-growing consumer health and wellness information site that’s been around for more than 10 years.
+According to the site, there are more than 200 million visitors to Healthline.com each month.

 Content topics range from depression and acid reflux to nutrition and skin disorders.
 News covers “emerging research, new treatments, diet, exercise, and trending topics in health and wellness.”

-Other tools on the site include BodyMaps, Find an Online Doctor, and DiabetesMine, a “mix of the latest diabetes news, views, and reviews.”
+Other tools on the site include BodyMaps, an online doctor search, and DiabetesMine, a “mix of the latest diabetes news, views, and reviews.”

 WHO is made up of 194 member states and “staff are united in a shared commitment to achieve better health for everyone, everywhere.”

 The organization has more than 100 offices across the world in Africa, the Americas, Asia, and Europe.